AdobeDocs/experience-manager-cloud-service.sv-SE/help/sites-cloud/authoring/fundamentals/accessible-content.md

 >Some out-of-the-box components, such as **Carousel** and **Slideshow** do not provide a means for adding alternate text descriptions to images.
 When implementing versions of these for your AEM instance, your development team will need to configure such components to support the `alt` attribute so that authors can add it to the content (see [Adding Support for Additional HTML Elements and Attributes](/help/sites-administering/rte-accessible-content.md#adding-support-for-additional-html-elements-and-attributes)).
 -->

 AEM kräver att fältet **Alternativ text** ska fyllas i som standard.
-Om bilden är enbart dekorativ och alternativ text inte är känslig, kan alternativet **Bild vara dekorativ** kontrolleras.
+Om bilden är enbart dekorativ och alternativ text inte behövs kan alternativet **Bild** vara dekorativ kontrolleras.

 #### Skapa bra textalternativ {#creating-good-text-alternatives}